 - Five of our buildings are LEED certified and we also participate in the USGBC Green Apple Day of Service.

 - Our Dining Services staff works hard to reduce waste and incorporate locally grown produce into our menus.

-- We devote attention to sustaining our human resources by providing wellness programs, excellent benefits, and carpool opportunities.
+- We devote attention to sustaining our human resources by providing wellness programs, excellent benefits, and carpool options.

 - We are dedicated to becoming a national model in sustainability education for our students.